BioDot’s Equipment for Biosensor Manufacturing

 BioDot supplies equipment from R&D to high volume production using different manufacturing strategies, including:

-We provide dispensing heads with up to eight channels via the BioJet Elite or other appropriate dispensing technology, which can be adjusted to the same pitch as the electrode patterns on the carrier sheet.
+We provide dispensing heads with up to eight channels via the BioJet or other appropriate dispensing technology, which can be adjusted to the same pitch as the electrode patterns on the carrier sheet.
 These dispensers place reagent drops accurately onto each test electrode.
 Typical dispense speeds can produce 200 sensors in 15 seconds, with dispense CVs in the range of +/- 5%.

 The dryer is a conveyor system enclosed in a convection dryer tunnel.
 Dried sheets are inspected with bad part marking and transferred to the Slitting machine.